psfrolov/psfrolov.github.io/app/_posts/2015-01-17-providing-explicit-specializations-for-non-template-members-of-class-template.md

 ---
-title: Providing Explicit Specializations for Non-Template Members of Class Template
+title: Providing Explicit Specialisations for Non-Template Members of Class Template
 tags: [C++, Generic Programming]
 description: |
-  It is a well known fact that you can provide explicit specializations for function templates and class templates.
-But it was a total surprise to me, that you can provide explicit specializations for non-template members of class template without specializing the class template itself!
+  It is a well-known fact that you can provide explicit specialisations for function templates and class templates.
+But it was a total surprise to me that you can define explicit specialisations for non-template members of class template without specialising the class template itself!
 image:
-  url: /img/pages/specialization.jpg
+  url: /img/pages/specialisation.jpg
   source:
     name: "Jenna A, 6th grade (Thomas Middle School, Arlington Heights)"
     url: http://www.econed-il.org/icee/econposter_11.shtml